CODARcode/savanna/README.md

 Compression
 ------------

 To enable compression through Adios, we need to provide additional options for "stager".
 The options are the list of variables to compress and the Adios' compression definition.
-For an example, the following options can used in "workflow.swift".
-An example is as follows:
+For an example, the following options can used in "workflow.swift" (line 17).
 ```
-arguments2 = split("heat.bp staged.bp FLEXPATH \"\" MPI \"\" \"T,dt\" \"ZFP:accuracy=0.001\"", " ");
+arguments2 = split("heat.bp staged.bp FLEXPATH \"\" MPI \"\" \"T,dt\" \"SZ:accuracy=0.001\"", " ");
 ```
-"stager" will compress "T" and "dT" variables with ZFP method maintaining errors lower than 0.001 (This is ZFP's specific parameters.
+"stager" will compress "T" and "dT" variables with SZ method maintaining absolute errors lower than 0.001 (This is SZ's specific parameters.
 More details can be found in Adios's manual).